 - The Hub, Yeovil – every Thursday, 11am – 1pm (BA21 5EA)

-*Age 11-17 group 1st and 3rd Wednesday of the month
+*Age 11-17 group runs on the first and third Thursday of the month

-*Age 18-24 group 2nd and 4th Wednesday of the month
+*Age 18-24 group runs on the second and fourth Thursday of the month

 - Ridgway Hall, Langport – every Thursday, 3pm-6pm (TA10 9PQ)